andrewchambers/hermes/doc/quick-start/quick-start.md

 /tmp/hermes-store/hpkg/c7e0d1a92cbd5492a5468c74a2b65bd16b3af14e-core-env
 ```

 Now ./result contains a more impressive package!
+This package contains references to other packages,
+hermes automatically trackes these dependencies for you.

 ```
 $ tree ./result